NCK's first PhD, midwife Kristina Stenson, defended her dissertation "Men's Violence Against Women – a Challenge in Antenatal Care" in 2004.

 All women who were registered at antenatal clinics in Uppsala during a 6 month period were questioned.
 1.3 per cent of these women reported that they had been subjected to violence by their partner during pregnancy.
 Violence can therefore be seen as a risk factor during pregnancy, comparable with diabetes or pre-eclampsia.

-Important to ask questions
+Important to ask questions about violence

 80 per cent of the women found it acceptable to be asked about violence at the antenatal clinic.
 Midwives thought it was important to ask questions about violence, but felt inhibited by factors such as the sensitivity of the topic and/or presence of the partner.